 One of the first things to think about when learning how to carve is your ski edges are going to slightly change direction before you actually start to turn.
 This initiates the carve turn and allows for very efficient use of movement.

 Keep in mind that it might take a while for you to get used to this new technique before you can take it to the next level.
 Don’t get frustrated if you don’t pick it up right away.
-With enough practice you will get there.
+With enough practice, you will get there.

-Your Body Controls Your Edges
+1. Your Body Controls Your Edges

 The first tip mentioned above is that your edges will begin to initiate a carve turn before you actually start to turn on the snow.
 To achieve this edge control, you need to focus on what your body’s doing.

 Your upper body will naturally move in the opposite direction of where your lower body rolls.
 That’s what you’re going for, even though it might seem weird when you’re reading this.

 If you don’t roll your lower body to dig your edges in before making the turn you will most likely skid turn instead of carve turn.

 That technique, though a bit unorthodox, is a great way to learn the initial feel of carve turning.
-If you have ever taken an intermediate level ski lesson, your instructor probably ran you through the drill.
+If you have ever taken an intermediate-level ski lesson, your instructor probably ran you through the drill.

 That will exaggerate the feel, but in a way that gives you the edge control necessary to begin carving.
 It will also force you to achieve the tipping of your skis with both feet, which is crucial to perfecting the carve turn.

-Putting It All Together
+3. Putting It All Together

 As you learn the body control needed to carve ski, you will be able to recognize the difference between a good carve turn and a skid turn.
 Though you may start out doing both, you will be able to hit both as you need.

 Once you feel comfortable with the proper edge control and ski tipping that results in a good carve turn, pick your poles back up and try to ski more regularly.

 As you get the hang of carve turning, you will be able to hit many turns in a row.
 That is a good goal to aim for because one good carve turn does not actually mean you have a hang of the entire process.
 You need to be able to make the turns over and over again.

 The better you get with this technique, the more you will realize that it’s an easier way to ski.
 Carve skiing is an efficient turning style because you use far less energy to make your turns than you do with other turning techniques.

 By learning how to carve turn, you can become more in sync with the natural forces on the mountain.
 This means that it will take far less effort and energy to complete your turns.
-Learning how to carve will improve your abilities, but it can also help you enjoy skiing just a little bit more.